 In most cases, to get the absolute maximum out of your video doorbell, you'll need to stump up for a monthly or yearly subscription.
 Without a subscription, you'll still get notifications when the doorbell rings, but the camera may not store footage online, or not for as long.

+Some extras, such as facial recognition, or the capability to tell the difference between a person or a parcel, cost extra, too.
 Many subscriptions at least let you cancel at any time, so you might choose to subscribe for the extra features just in the months in which you're going on holiday, say.